 Definition Cambridge English writing examiners say Teachers might say A person who is learning English, usually in a classroom. learner A person who takes an exam.
-(This is a more formal word because it refers to work done in the exam, not work done in the classroom.) candidate student / learner / pupil The things considered when a piece of writing is marked for an exam.
+(This is a more formal word because it refers to work done in the exam, not work done in the classroom.) candidate student / learner / pupil The things an examiner considers when marking a piece of writing for an exam.
 For the C1 Advanced exam, these are: Content, Communicative Achievement, Organisation and Language.
-Writing Assessment Scale Writing Assessment subscales Assessment criteria Assessment categories Each piece of writing gets four sets of marks for each of the subscales, from O (lowest) to 5 (highest).
+1. Writing Assessment Scale2.
+Writing Assessment subscales Assessment criteria Assessment categories Each piece of writing gets four sets of marks for each of the subscales, from 0 (lowest) to 5 (highest).
 Bands (0-5) marks / scores / grades